-58 IEPA Reply Brief at 4.
+5758 IEPA Reply Brief at 4.

-59 PCF Opening Brief at 15 citing PCF 24 at 4.
+PCF Opening Brief at 15 citing PCF 24 at 4.

-60 PCF Opening Brief at 15 citing PCF-15 at 96 (the Lookback Study).
+5960 PCF Opening Brief at 15 citing PCF-15 at 96 (the Lookback Study).

-61 PCF Opening Brief at 16 citing PCF-15 at 56-57 (the Lookback Study).
+PCF Opening Brief at 16 citing PCF-15 at 56-57 (the Lookback Study).

-$^{^{\}rm 62}\,$ Joint Utilities Reply Brief at 4 citing PCF Opening Brief at 8.
+6162 Joint Utilities Reply Brief at 4 citing PCF Opening Brief at 8.

-infrastructure and public policy costs that net energy metering customers avoid.
-Joint Utilities explain that residential net energy metering customers can bypass payment of infrastructure and other costs incurred to serve them because such costs are embedded in volumetric rates and, thus, avoided by net energy metering customers; this results in other customers paying the difference.63 Cal Advocates further explains that "under the volumetric rate structure and NEM 2.0 policies, average residential NEM 2.0 customers pay only 18 percent of their total annual cost of service for PG&E, 9 percent for SCE and 9 percent for SDG&E."64 Joint Utilities acknowledge that the Lookback Study does not analyze the components of the cost shift it identifies, but note that the Commission's Affordability Report explains the cost shift is due to the bill savings exceeding the value the solar generation provides to the system.65
+costs are embedded in volumetric rates and, thus, avoided by net energy metering customers; this results in other customers paying the difference.
+Cal Advocates further explains that "under the volumetric rate structure and NEM 2.0 policies, average residential NEM 2.0 customers pay only 18 percent of their total annual cost of service for PG&E, 9 percent for SCE and 9 percent for SDG&E." Joint Utilities acknowledge that the Lookback Study does not analyze the components of the cost shift it identifies, but note that the Commission's Affordability Report explains the cost shift is due to the bill savings exceeding the value the solar generation provides to the system.
+Calculated the solar generation provides to the system.

 Turning first to a brief discussion of the Commission's Affordability Report, 350 Bay Area argues that the cost shift discussion in this proceeding ignores the real drivers behind high electricity rates and unequal affordability.
 350 Bay Area asserts the Affordability Report states that high electricity rates are driven by transmission and distribution costs, and wildfire mitigation.
-This proceeding's review of the Affordability Report indicates that a growth in rate base across PG&E, SDG&E and SCE has been driven, in part, by rising transmission investments for PG&E and distribution investments for SCE and
+This proceeding's review of the Affordability Report indicates that a growth in rate base across PG&E, SDG&E and SCE has been driven, in part, by rising transmission investments for PG&E and distribution investments for SCE and SDG&E. However, the report also states that this rise in rate base has been coupled with a growth of solar adoption that has led to residential costs being shifted from customers who have installed rooftop solar to customers who have

-63 Joint Utilities Reply Brief at 5 citing IOU-01 at 66:3-6, 66:12-67:5, 66:7-11, and 67:6-68:4.
+6263 Joint Utilities Reply Brief at 5 citing IOU-01 at 66:3-6, 66:12-67:5, 66:7-11, and 67:6-68:4.

-64 Cal Advocates Opening Brief at 7, citing the Lookback Study at 12.
+6364 Cal Advocates Opening Brief at 7, citing the Lookback Study at 12.

-65 Joint Utilities Reply Brief at 4-5, footnote 9 citing the Commission's "Utility Costs and Affordability of the Grid of the Future: An Evaluation of Electric Costs, Rates, and Equity Issues" (Affordability Report) at 27-28.
+6465 Joint Utilities Reply Brief at 4-5, footnote 9 citing the Commission's "Utility Costs and Affordability of the Grid of the Future: An Evaluation of Electric Costs, Rates, and Equity Issues" (Affordability Report) at 27-28.
 Available at: